RC00: Interesting Python behavior

 4315577152

-The memory address for both rows is the same, indicating that they're pointing to the same object1.
+The memory address for both rows is the same, indicating that they're pointing to the same object.

 How does this explain the two columns being changed?
 Here's what happened: